hexparrot/mineos-node/docs/secure/iptables_simple.md

 ## DESIGNING NEW RULES TO ALLOW TRAFFIC

-Writing a rule to allow inbound 8443 traffic through is simple; the reverse traffic is already handled with the `OUTPUT` rule `RELATED/ESTABLISHED`.
+Writing a rule to allow inbound arbitrary port traffic is simple; the reverse traffic is already handled with the `OUTPUT` rule `RELATED/ESTABLISHED`.

-`iptables -A INPUT -p tcp -m tcp --dport 8443 -m comment --comment "mineos webui" -j ACCEPT`
+`# iptables -A INPUT -p tcp -m tcp --dport 8443 -m comment --comment "mineos webui" -j ACCEPT`

 ## GET RID OF TRASH-PACKETS